 The frame of this vehicle would need to be as light and robust as possible to avoid carrying useless weight.
 Landing skids could be deployed for landings on most surfaces.
 It could be controlled remotely if it’s carrying a wounded person, or a semi-autonomous version could be developed with on-board AI taking care of the dynamic flying whilst the passenger choses where he wants to go.

 A fully equipped soldier can weight over 300 pounds, and the Doppelgänger should be able to use the ground effect to lift them up and transport them over distances of a few miles at 65 mph.
 The shape of the aircraft could be altered to optimize lift, and additional micro turbines or small jet thrusters could be used to provide additional boost to the aircraft.

 The cockpit should be comfortable enough to ride in for an hour.
 Would the passenger prefer to see the ground or the sky?
 Or use VR goggles to get a front view?
 That remains to be tested and seen.
 Of course the ergonomic needs are a limitation, but I wanted a sleek craft capable of dropping and picking up someone rapidly with a minimal cross section.

 The Doppelgänger concept could be developed as multi-mission drone for special forces or for medevac crews, but it would need to cost a lot less or offer much better performance than the competition.
 When it comes to its primary role of moving people, it has an inherent duality, which is why I chose its name.

-I would like to thank Abhishek Roy, who created the images for the Doppelgänger concept.
+The Doppelgänger concept was imagined in July 2016 by Charles Bombardier and designed by Abhishek Roy.
 Abhishek is the owner of Lunatic Koncepts, a design business installed in India.
 Abhishek’s team also created the VR controlled Antro and the Subrocket racing car.